bradleymackey/turbo-boost-disable/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
 ```

-## Why?
-My 2018 MacBook Pro runs hot.
-Most of the time.
-It's well known that integrated circuits last longer if they are not stressed out as much during their life.
-That means (relatively) cool operation most of the time.
-I'm willing to have a bit of a hit in performance (about 20%) so that I can get a much nicer experience using my computer.

-I love Turbo Boost Switcher but was being constantly bombared with at least 3 login prompts every time I unlocked my computer.
-There were no workarounds for this as far as I could tell, so I wrote this simple wrapper so I'll never have to see another one of those damn prompts again.

-This program runs totally silently in the background and I never have to think about it.
-The same goes for my MacBook.
-It's finally cool, calm and lasts longer on battery life.